HIPAA SECURITY RULE CHECKLIST

 Integrity Controls.
 Addressable: Ensure that ePHI is not improperly modified during transmission.

 Encryption.
 Addressable: Encrypt ePHI when it is being transmitted.

 ABOUT PROFESSOR SOLOVE AND TEACHPRIVACY

 This resource page was written by Professor Daniel J. Solove.
 Professor Solove is a law professor at George Washington University Law School and the leading expert on privacy and data security law.
-He has taught for 15 years, has published 10 books and more than 50 articles, including the leading textbook on information privacy law and a short guidebook on the subject.
-His LinkedIn blog has more than 945,000 followers.
+He has taught privacy law every year since 2000, has published 10 books and more than 50 articles, including the leading textbook on information privacy law and a short guidebook on the subject.
+His LinkedIn blog has more than 1 million followers.
 Click here for more information about Professor Solove.

 TeachPrivacy’s HIPAA training is created by Professor Daniel J. Solove, who has a thorough knowledge of HIPAA and many other relevant laws and regulations.
 Professor Solove bases his training on his study of thousands of data breach incidents and regulatory enforcement actions.

 Train your workforce with confidence.